 The IAAP survey also identified the three top qualities of an effective leader according to the administrative professionals polled.

 This is by far the top choice, marked as the most important of leadership traits by twice as many benchmarking survey respondents compared to any other option.
 Great leaders are masters of verbal and written communication.
 They are also culturally fluent and know how to interact with people from a wide variety of backgrounds.
 The good news is that 88 percent of administrative professionals are at least somewhat satisfied with their leaders’ communication skills.

-2. Approachable and inspiring
+2. Be approachable and inspiring

-This quality was a tie for first place.
 Great leaders genuinely embrace an open-door policy.
 Employees can be transparent about issues at work and know that they won’t be punished for their honesty.
 Effective leaders also may have a challenging vision for their office team, but it’s achievable and straightforward.
 They know where they need to go and how to get there.

-3. Clear direction
+3. Give clear direction

 Also among the top leadership traits is being well organized and very clear about expectations, procedures, guidelines and measurements.
 Great leaders actively collaborate with their team to improve workflow.
 They don’t just leave it to their office support to clean up their messes, whether literal or metaphorical.